HL7/ebm/input/pagecontent/index.md

 Profiles of <b>Composition Resource</b> include:
 - <b>EvidenceReport</b> is used for a base structure (canonical resource management) for a report combining any number of <b>Citation</b>, <b>Evidence</b>, <b>EvidenceVariable</b>, <b>EvidenceReport</b>, and related Resources.
 Profiles of <b>EvidenceReport</b> include:
-  - <b>ComparativeEvidenceReport</b> is used for an evidence report including the study group, exposure, comparator, and findings for any number of outcomes comparing the exposure to the comparator in the study group.
-  - <b>BaselineMeasureReport</b> is used for an evidence report including the findings for any number of baseline measures in a research study.
+  - <b>ResearchStudyDataDictionary</b> is used for a code key for variable names in a dataset containing the observations collected in a research study.
   - <b>M11Report</b> is used for the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) Clinical Electronic Structured Harmonised Protocol (CeSHarP) M11 Technical Specification.
   - <b>EvidenceReportPackage</b> is used for a base structure to extend the <b>EvidenceReport Profile</b> with optional sections for Summary, Introduction, Discussion, Methods, References, Competing Interests, Acknowledgements, and Appendices.
 Profiles of <b>EvidenceReportPackage</b> include:
+    - <b>ComparativeEvidenceReport</b> is used for an evidence report including the study group, exposure, comparator, and findings for any number of outcomes comparing the exposure to the comparator in the study group.
+    - <b>ComparativeEvidenceSynthesisReport</b> is used for an evidence report including the intended population, intended exposure, intended comparator, and findings for any number of outcomes comparing the exposure to the comparator with observed study group, observed exposure group, and observed comparator group unique for each outcome.
     - <b>Guideline</b> is used for the composition of a clinical practice guideline and may be tightly related to use of the <b>Recommendation Profile</b> for related content.
     - <b>Recommendation</b> is used for the composition of a recommendation (such as that from a clinical practice guideline) and may be tightly related to a <b>RecommendationPlan Profile</b> of PlanDefinition and a <b>RecommendationJustification Profile</b> of ArtifactAssessment.
+    - <b>SummaryOfNetEffect</b> is used for an evidence report combining <b>ArtifactAssessment</b>, <b>Evidence</b>, and <b>EvidenceVariable Resources</b>, organized around <b>VariableDefinition</b> (Profile of EvidenceVariable), to represent the summary of net effect contributions of comparative evidence, adjusted for the relative importance of outcomes.
+  - <b>EvidenceTableReportPackage</b> is used for a base structure to extend the <b>EvidenceReport Profile</b> with Results sections where each results section instance has a focus on a measured variable and a reproducible structure to represent evidence about that measured variable for different groups.
+Profiles of <b>EvidenceTableReportPackage</b> include:
+    - <b>BaselineMeasureReport</b> is used for an evidence report including the findings for any number of baseline measures in a research study.
+    - <b>ParticipantFlowReport</b> is used for an evidence report including the counts (and proportions) for any number of participant flow measures in a research study.
+    - <b>OutcomeMeasureReport</b> is used for an evidence report including the findings for any number of outcome measures in a research study.
     - <b>SummaryOfFindings</b> is used for an evidence report combining <b>Evidence</b> and <b>EvidenceVariable Resources</b>, organized around <b>VariableDefinition</b> (Profile of EvidenceVariable), to represent the summary of findings of comparative evidence.
-    - <b>SummaryOfNetEffect</b> is used for an evidence report combining <b>ArtifactAssessment</b>, <b>Evidence</b>, and <b>EvidenceVariable Resources</b>, organized around <b>VariableDefinition</b> (Profile of EvidenceVariable), to represent the summary of net effect contributions of comparative evidence, adjusted for the relative importance of outcomes.

 ### Other Resources